Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Experiments, Results, and Discussion

 \subsubsection{Evaluation Metrics and Experimental Protocol}

 We use Accuracy, Precision, Recall (Sensitivity), Specificity, F1-score, and Area Under the ROC Curve (AUC) as the metrics to evaluate the performance of the classification task~\cite{powers2011evaluation,hand2001simple}.
 In order to make our results robust and reproducible, all experiments are performed with 30 different runs and random seeds.
 For each metric, we calculate the mean and standard deviation.
+Statistical significance is assessed using a one-sided Wilcoxon signed-rank test~\cite{derrac2011practical} on paired per-run results, with alternative hypothesis $H_1$: 3C-EA $>$ baseline.
+Symbols indicate significance against ReLU ($^{*}$/$^{**}$), Swish ($^{\dagger}$/$^{\dagger\dagger}$), LeakyReLU ($^{\ddagger}$/$^{\ddagger\ddagger}$), and ELU ($^{\S}$/$^{\S\S}$), for $p<0.05$ and $p<0.01$, respectively.